Domari language

 Domari is an endangered Indo-Aryan language, spoken by Dom people scattered across the Middle East and North Africa.
-The language is reported to be spoken as far north as Azerbaijan and as far south as central Sudan, in Turkey, Iran, Iraq, Palestine, Israel, Jordan, Egypt, Sudan, Libya, Tunisia, Algeria, Morocco, Syria and Lebanon.
+The language is reported to be spoken as far north as Azerbaijan and as far south as central Sudan, in Turkey, Iran, Iraq, Israel, Palestine, Jordan, Egypt, Sudan, Libya, Tunisia, Algeria, Morocco, Syria and Lebanon.
 Based on the systematicity of sound changes, it is known with a fair degree of certainty that the names Domari and Romani derive from the Indo-Aryan word ḍom.
-However, the Domari and Romani languages do not derive from the same ancestor idiom.
-Domari derives from an Indo-Aryan language.
+Although they are both Central Indo-Aryan languages, Domari and Romani do not derive from the same immediate ancestor.
 The Arabs referred to them as Nawar as they were a nomadic people that originally immigrated to the Middle East from the Indian subcontinent.

 Domari is also known as "Middle Eastern Romani", "Tsigene", "Luti", or "Mehtar".
 There is no standard written form.
 In the Arab world, it is occasionally written using the Arabic script and has many Arabic and Persian loanwords.
-Descriptive work was done by Yaron Matras, who published a comprehensive grammar of the language along with a historical and dialectological evaluation of secondary sources (Matras 2012).
+Descriptive work was done by Yaron Matras, who published a comprehensive grammar of the language along with a historical and dialectological evaluation of secondary sources.

 Domari is an endangered language, as there is currently pressure to shift away from it in younger generations, according to Yaron Matras.
-In certain areas such as Jerusalem, only about 20% of these Dom people, known as “Middle Eastern Gypsies”, speak the Domari language in everyday interactions.
+In certain areas such as Jerusalem, only about 20% of the Dom people speak the Domari language in everyday interactions.
 The language is mainly spoken by the elderly in the Jerusalem community.
 The younger generation are more influenced by Arabic, therefore most only know basic words and phrases.
 The modern-day community of Doms in Jerusalem was established by the nomadic people deciding to settle inside the Old City from 1940 until it came under Israeli administration in 1967 (Matras 1999).